 Rydale Cross Neck Hoody – Berry

-Just before the half term break, I was contacted by Rydale to see if I would be interested in reviewing an item from their ladies range.
-There were lots of items which took my eye like the Wansford Gillet and the Hutton Quilted short boots but in the end, it was the Cross Neck Hoody in Berry which won my vote.
+Just before the half-term break, I was contacted by Rydale to see if I would be interested in reviewing an item from their ladies range.
+There were lots of items that took my eye like the Wansford Gillet and the Hutton Quilted short boots but in the end, it was the Cross Neck Hoody in Berry which won my vote.

 Great for mucking out, having a chilled one or heading out on all your horsey adventures.

 Each hoody features carefully designed contrasting trims, pulls and patches.
 In a slimmer fitting style, than our traditional hoodies, these hoodies are flattering in every way.
 Ensuring you are always comfortable and look the part!

 Hand on heart I can honestly say that Rydale wasn’t a name that I had really considered looking at before because it was a name I associated with equestrian sports and, well, I don’t have a horse (although you’ll see me above wearing it on a blog trip to Newmarket and the National Stud).
 It actually makes perfect sense because people who work with and love horses spend the majority of their time outdoors.
 They need to be warm and comfortable.

 My Rydale Cross Neck Hoody arrived beautifully packaged in a navy blue/star detailed box, wrapped in tissue paper.
 The first thing that I noticed as I pulled it from the box was just how thick the hoody was in comparison to others that I own.
 Hoody’s are the perfect camping attire because they hold the heat well and fit comfortably under a waterproof or windcheater.